-Radiation detectors convert radiation interactions into measurable signals, providing critical data for ensuring safety and advancing technologies.
-The key principles behind radiation detection involve energy deposition, signal amplification, and data processing.
-Analyzing the detected radiation was the main part of this project.
-The tasks assigned by the professor were completed using various software including ROOT, Origin Analysis, Excel, and SRIM simulation, based on test data obtained in the laboratory.
+Important parameters for radiation protection and safe handling of radioactive sources are at the heart of this project's work.
+The tasks assigned by the professor were successfully completed using various software including ROOT, Origin Analysis, Excel and SRIM simulation, based on test data obtained in the laboratory.
 The final data was used to compare the technical data of the BGO and NaI detectors.
 Unknown sources are identified using the equation of the calibration line with known energy.
-The attenuation coefficients of aluminum and copper and the range of alpha particles in air are determined.
+The attenuation coefficients of aluminium and copper, and the range of alpha particles in air are determined.
+The theoretical part dealt with the different types of radiation sources, and detection of radiation, the limit dose and recommended radiation protection protocol from UNSCEAR, ICRP, IAEA, NEA-OECD, etc., the radioactivity and naturally occurring radioactive materials NORM.

-A hands-on experience in dealing with radiation data through the identification of unknown sources by using energy calibration curves, calculation of Resolution of different scintillation detectors, determination of alpha range in air using Pixel and Plastic detectors, determination of Attenuation coefficient for different materials, and the assessment of the ranges and energy of alpha particles using Monto Carlo simulation SIRM software were also undertaken.
+A hands-on experience in dealing with radiation data through identification of unknown source by using energy calibration curve, calculation of Resolution different scintillation detectors, determination of alpha range in air using Pixel and Plastic detectors, determination of Attenuation coefficient for different materials, and the assessment of the ranges and energy of alpha particles using Monto Carlo simulation SIRM software were also undertaken.